Phoenix Union High School District History

 A unique partnership between businesses and the district created the Suns-Diamondbacks Academy, now Linda Abril Educational Academy, an alternative school for at-risk youth, which moved into its new building in January 2002.

 In 2007, Betty H. Fairfax High School became the district's 11th comprehensive high school, opening its doors to students in Laveen.

 A small school initiative ushered in two new specialty schools in 2006—Bioscience High School, featuring a rigorous science- and math-focused curriculum, and Cyber High School, a computer-based school.
 Bioscience moved into its downtown campus in the heart of the biotech community in 2007.
 Cyber closed in 2010.

 A 2011 construction bond built two more campuses, opening in 2016.
+In 2012, PXU opened Camelback Montessori, the first high school of its kind in Arizona.
 Sixteen years after Suns-Diamondbacks Education Academy began, it moved to its first permanent home under a new name, Linda Abril Educational Academy.
-Another small specialty school, Phoenix Coding Academy, opened to its first class for the 2016-17 school year.
+Another small specialty school, Phoenix Coding Academy, opened its first class for the 2016-17 school year.

 Phoenix Union High School, 1895 (closed 1982)

 West High School, 1949 (closed 1983)

 Camelback High School, 1953

 East High School, 1964 (closed 1982)